 COP 4338: The low coverage in some semesters mentioned by students is not a problem with the structure of the course, but with the presentation of the material.
 All instructors should be encouraged to cover all the material in a meaningful way.
 Instructors should be asked if there is enough time to cover the advanced material in the course while providing introductions to UNIX, pointers, and C data structures.

-UGC recommends adding learning outcomes in the syllabus to help instructors to understand the coverage of each topic.[include Bill’s input on all course outcomes [3]]
+UGC recommends adding learning outcomes in the syllabus to help instructors to understand the coverage of each topic.[include Bill’s input on all course outcomes [3]] I have no issues with the course outcomes for this course.
+At some point, if students were introduced to C and/or Unix in prev courses, then less time could be spent on outcomes O1 & O2, and more time could be spent on O5 & O6, in keeping with the course name change to Systems Programming.

+This needs to be incorporated in the syllabus when the course gets redesigned.
+Consider using UNIX environment for some projects in COP-3337.

 COP 4520: Neither the course outcomes nor the syllabus needs any changes.